AndreaSerafini77/not-kobayashi-maru/README.md

 ## Node

-I used the 16.20 version of Node
+I used the 16.20 version of Node (but it runs with >14)

 ## Install Dependencies